houdamzari/Cars-Rental-FrontEnd/README.md

 ## 🛠 Built With <a name="built-with"></a>

-This app is build with React and Redux.
+This app is built with React and Redux.

 ### Tech Stack <a name="tech-stack"></a>